-Fixation proportions to the (segmentally unrelated) distractors decreased around 260ms after the onset of the auditory target (museum) in both intonation conditions (at 895ms after the onset of the target sentence; Figure 2), while fixation proportions to the target (museum) and the stress competitor (musical) both further increased from the point of distractor divergence onwards.
+Fixation proportions to the distractors decreased around 260ms after the onset of the auditory target (museum) in both intonation conditions (at 895ms after the onset of the target sentence; Figure 2), while fixation proportions to the target (museum) and the stress competitor (musical) both further increased from the point of distractor divergence onwards.
 In the early-peak condition (Figure 2a), the competitor (musical) was ruled out as the potential word at around 565ms after target onset; in the medial-peak condition (Figure 2b), at around 485ms after target onset.
-Not only was the stress competitor discarded later in the early-peak condition than in the medial-peak condition, the competitor was fixated more than the target in this condition (from 265ms to 565ms relative to the target onset), while the competitor was never preferred over the target in the medial-peak condition.
-For ease of comparison, we show the respective differences in fixations to the stress competitor (Figure 3) and the target (Figure 4) across intonation conditions in one graph.
+Not only was the stress competitor discarded later in the early-peak condition than in the medial-peak condition, the competitor was fixated more than the target in this condition (from 290ms to 565ms relative to the target onset), while the competitor was never preferred over the target in the medial-peak condition.
+Figures 3 and 4 show the difference in fixations to the stress competitor and target across conditions in one graph, respectively.